Actindo-AG/Documentation/DataHub/Integration/07_ManageVariantSets.md

 ### Add defining attributes

-A defining attribute is the characteristic that defines the variation of an entity.
-For example, in the case of a *PIM* product, such as a piece of clothing, color or size can be defining attributes.
+A defining attribute is the characteristic that defines the variation within a master entity and differentiates the variant entity from other variant entities of the same master.
+For example, in the case of a *PIM* product, such as a piece of clothing, color or size can be defining attributes, as we have shirts in color red, blue, or black, or in size S, M, or L. There cannot be two variants of the same master entity with exact the same defining attribute value(s).

 You have to select at least one defining attribute to create a variant set.
 Bear in mind that only attributes with the following data types can be selected as defining attributes: String, Float, Integer, TreeNode, and UnitValue.
 Besides, you can only select attributes as defining attributes that are neither multi-language nor multi-channel and that are assigned to the selected attribute set.